Family Tree in Excel (Table of Contents)

 Step 1: Open a new blank excel sheet and click on the Insert tab.

-Step 2: As soon as you click on Insert tab present at the topmost ribbon in excel, you will see a range of operations added under it.
-Click on Illustrations option inside.
-This option will allow you to insert Pictures, Shapes, Icons, etc. under your excel file.
-Click on Shapes and you’ll be able to see the range of different shapes available to add under the excel sheet.
+Step 2: As soon as you click on the Insert tab present at the topmost ribbon in excel, you will see a range of operations added under it.
+Click on the Illustrations option inside.
+This option will allow you to insert Pictures, Shapes, Icons, etc., under your excel file.
+Click on Shapes, and you’ll be able to see the range of different shapes available to add under the excel sheet.

-Step 3: Navigate through the shapes available and select any one of them which you feel will be good while representing the family tree.
+Step 3: Navigate through the available shapes and select any of them that you feel will be good while representing the family tree.
 I will go on with Rectangle: Diagonal Corners Rounded.
-Once you select the shape, draw it under your excel sheet as shown below.
+Once you select the shape, draw it under your excel sheet, as shown below.

 Step 5: Go to Illustrations and select a connector line that connects these two roots together.

 Step 6: Connect the two shapes with this connector line.
 You will see it like in the screenshot below.

 Step 7: Based on the number of children your grandfather and grandmother have, you can add the shapes next to both of them.
 The method for adding the shapes will be the same as in the previous steps.
 I will add three of the shapes, as my grandparents have three kids, namely Ramesh, Subhash, and Usha.
 See the screenshot below for better visualization.